neptune-ai/docs/docs/learn-about-neptune/core-concepts.rst

 Individual organizations
 """"""""""""""""""""""""
-* Each user is assigned individual organization with ``username`` as an organization name.
+* Each user is assigned an individual organization with ``username`` as the organization name.
-* User is the only member of this organization but may :ref:`invite collaborators <how-to_team-management_invite-to-project>` to projects.
+* The user is the only member of this organization but may :ref:`invite collaborators <how-to_team-management_invite-to-project>` to projects.
-* User can create unlimited number of projects in the individual organization.
+* The user can create an unlimited number of projects in the individual organization.

 Team organizations
 """"""""""""""""""